 She has a keen interest in nutrition and the role nutrition plays in disease prevention.

 Susan joined the World Cancer Research Fund Board in 1990.
-Although now retired from the commercial real estate business, Susan spent more than three decades in the field.
+Now retired from the commercial real estate business, Susan spent more than 3 decades in the field.

 Previously, she was a licensed commercial property broker as well as Senior Managing Director of Newmark Grubb Knight Frank in Washington DC, US — one of the world’s leading commercial property advisory firms.